What would the world be like without innovation?

 - Is your product doable?

 In theory, we can come up with a lot of crazy ideas.
 The real tricky thing is to find something innovative that can be produced.

 Another thing you have to keep in mind is the cost to develop your product.
-Analyse your budget and see if you can afford to materialise your idea as is, or it needs to be simplified.
+Analyze your budget and see if you can afford to materialize your idea as is or if it needs to be simplified.